ckeditor/ckeditor4/tests/core/editable/manual/notwantedelementsonselectallandbackspaceedge.md

 - &lt;p&gt; elements are colored green and &lt;div&gt; elements are colored red.
 - You may experience a flashing &lt;div&gt; (Edge) or &lt;p&gt; (IE) element in all but the blockless inline editor.
+- On Edge and Firefox an extra paragraph is created when you select all and press `Enter` it is a known bug.